beaucharman/Wordpress-Children-Siblings-of-Custom-Menu/readme.md

 1. Display children of a custom menu on the parent page.
 2. Siblings of a custom menu on sub pages.

-This is what I came up with.
+This is what I came up with...
+I am sure it could probably be done cleaner.
+Enjoy.

 # Bugs.